rvesse/airline/docs/guide/practise/oop.md

 will be able to use whichever annotations they see fit for their use cases.
 {% include end-alert.html %}

+In order to support this backwards compatibility we continue to have dependencies on both the `jakarta.inject` and `javax.inject` modules.
+The latter is indirectly depended upon via a temporary `airline-backcompact-javaxinject` to make it clear that this is for backwards compatibility only and can be exluded for users who have moved to using the new [`@AirlineModule`](../annotations/module.html) annotation.
+As noted in the above warning these dependencies will become `optional` in future releases and eventually be removed as mandatory dependencies.

 ### Configurable Composition

 {% include req-ver.md version="2.9.0" %}